How to create a legally binding contract in Croatia

 Wills are never notarized.
 If you make a private will without a notary, then it is your responsibility to send it to the register.
 If you make a will before a notary using solemnizacija, then they will send it to the registry on your behalf.

 If you need help writing a contract or need a legal expert to review an existing contract, our Expat in Croatia lawyer network can help.
 You can view our expat-vetted lawyer network here.

-We have expat-vetted lawyers across Croatia that can write or review your contracts to ensure:
+We have expat-vetted lawyers across Croatia who can write or review your contracts to ensure:

 - All your questions are answered